exasol/script-languages-container-tool/README.md

 ### Installation

 You have two options to use this project:
- - as pure Python project
+ - as a pure Python project
  - using the _start scripts_ which pull the correct container image from Dockerhub and execute it within the Docker container

 #### Pure Python